Food intolerances in dogs: symptoms, causes, and solutions

 There are multiple factors that can trigger food intolerances in dogs:

-1. Specific proteins: Meats such as chicken or beef are triggers.
-Common foods.
+1. Specific proteins: Meats such as chicken or beef are common triggers.

 2. Cereals or carbohydrates: Gluten, corn, or soy can be difficult for some dogs to digest.

-3. Artificial ingredients: Colorings, preservatives, and chemical additives.
+3. Artificial ingredients: Colorants, preservatives, and chemical additives.

-These intolerances can develop at any time in a dog's life, even if they previously tolerated certain foods.
+These intolerances can develop at any time in the dog's life, even if they previously tolerated certain foods.

 How is a food intolerance diagnosed?

-Diagnosing a food intolerance requires patience and follow-up.
+Diagnosing a food intolerance requires patience and monitoring.
 The most common steps include:

-• Elimination diet: Introduce a hypoallergenic diet with new proteins and carbohydrates to see improvements.
+• Elimination diet: Introducing a hypoallergenic diet with new proteins and carbohydrates to observe improvements.

 • Veterinary supervision: It is essential to work with a veterinarian to rule out other conditions and ensure a balanced diet.